MicrosoftDocs/winrt-api/windows.storage.pickers.provider/filesavepickerui.md

 > [FileSavePickerActivatedEventArgs.FileSavePickerUI](../windows.applicationmodel.activation/filesavepickeractivatedeventargs_filesavepickerui.md)

-To learn about creating a good experience for users when they use your app as a save location, see [Guidelines and checklist for  contracts](XREF:TODO:m_data_files.guidelines_and_checklist_for_file_picker_contracts).
+To learn about creating a good experience for users when they use your app as a save location, see [Open files and folders with a picker](https://docs.microsoft.com/windows/uwp/files/quickstart-using-file-and-folder-pickers).

 ## -examples
 The [File picker sample](http://go.microsoft.com/fwlink/p/?linkid=234890) demonstrates how to respond to a [filesavepicker](../windows.applicationmodel.activation/activationkind.md) activated event.